projectara/greybus-spec/source/special.rst

 status field in the Operation Response payload to GB_SVC_INTF_NO_UPRO_LINK.

-If the resume sequence succeeded and no other errors occurred, the SVC shall set the :ref:`greybus-protocol-error-codes` in the Response message header to GB_OP_SUCCESS and set the status field in Operation Response payload to GB_SVC_OP_SUCCESS.
+If the resume sequence succeeded and no other errors occurred, the SVC shall set the :ref:`greybus-operation-status` in the Response message header to GB_OP_SUCCESS and set the status field in Operation Response payload to GB_SVC_OP_SUCCESS.